nicolas2192/Diamonds_GUI_Appraisal/README.md

             └── RandomForest.pkl
 ```

-## :interrobang: **Custom models**
+## :interrobang: Custom models
-Check the Pipeline.ipynb notebook or the model.py script to get a broad idea.
-These two files have all necessary steps to create, test, enhance and save your modules.
+Check the Pipeline.ipynb notebook or the model.py script to get a general idea.
+These two files have all necessary steps to create, test, enhance and save your new modules.

-## :love_letter: **Contact info**
+## :love_letter: Contact info
-Any doubt?
+Doubts?
 Advice?
 Drop me a line! :smirk: